dsyer/sagan-wiki/Enable-search-on-Cloud-Foundry.md

 #### Verify

-You should now be able to see results when issuing a search.
+The search page should show errors anymore, but results may be empty because nothing has been indexed so far!
+Creating blog posts is a good way to get content indexed easily.

-### See also
+### Next steps

  - [[Run the search indexer on Cloud Foundry]]